Fisher information: In terms of likelihood

 Because the likelihood of θ given X is always proportional to the probability f(X; θ), their logarithms necessarily differ by a constant that is independent of θ, and the derivatives of these logarithms with respect to θ are necessarily equal.
 Thus one can substitute in a log-likelihood l(θ; X) instead of log f(X; θ) in the definitions of Fisher Information.

 Samples of any size

 The value X can represent a single sample drawn from a single distribution or can represent a collection of samples drawn from a collection of distributions.
 If there are n samples and the corresponding n distributions are statistically independent then the Fisher information will necessarily be the sum of the single-sample Fisher information values, one for each single sample from its distribution.
 In particular, if the n distributions are independent and identically distributed then the Fisher information will necessarily be n times the Fisher information of a single sample from the common distribution.
+Stated in other words, the Fisher Information of i.i.d. observations of a sample of size n from a population is equal to the product of n and the Fisher Information of a single observation from the same population.